mariegodderis1/DH110-Spring23/a6/readme.md

 **Color Palette Variation:** Figuring out the color palette was arguably the hardest, especially when trying to add gradients.
 My very first designs were simply black and white with simple blues, but then I added gradients to the light color scheme.
 In the dark color scheme, I had difficulty keeping the color contrast accessible.
 I aim to have my design have a versatile color pallette for many different types of users.

-### Impression Test
-- For my impression test, I went back to one of my old intervieweees who was familiar with the concept.
-The user was asked to interact with the digital prototype to which they responded with the following feedback:
-- 5 second test: The user was first drawn to __ and curious about __.

 ### Accessibility + Contrast Check
 It is extremely important to ensure that one's app is accessible to different users.
 All color combinations are tested for to ensure they are above the 4.5:1 ratio, as shown below.
 When using gradients, it was particularly hard to figure out the correct color contrasts as gradients typically have white and grey hues.

 <img width="776" alt="LIGHT Color Contrast Approval" src="https://github.com/mariegodderis1/DH110-Spring23/assets/115651524/afa32ccd-c4c9-4f64-84d3-1dd784a7abcd">
 <img width="643" alt="Screen Shot 2023-05-11 at 10 46 37 AM" src="https://github.com/mariegodderis1/DH110-Spring23/assets/115651524/80f404ef-6e16-4811-8c24-a1b73ed0c718">

+### Impression Test
+- For my impression test, I went back to one of my old intervieweees who was familiar with the concept.
+The user was asked to interact with the digital prototype to which they responded with the following feedback:
+- 5 second test: The user was first drawn to __ and curious about __.

-### Conclusion + Going Forward
+### Conclusion + Going Forward + Summary of Findings
 This initial prototyping and interface design was extremely experimental for me.
 I explored a lot of different styles and ways to show the first page of my calendaring app (didn't include all iterations here) and was able to determine what types of colors, shapes, and typographic choices I should stick with.
 Going forward, I want to keep my app simple, clean, and accessible.
 The next pages I will work on are the 'individual calendars', 'card generation page' and the 'sidebar' page.